Unique edition of The House of the Spirits for its 40 years and Allende’s 80

 Isabel Allende has published 25 books, and all of them have been international successes.

-His work has been translated into 42 languages and has received more than 60 international awards, including the Chilean National Prize for Literature in 2010; the Hans Christian Andersen of Denmark, in 2012, for his trilogy Memories of the Eagle and the Jaguar, and the Medal of Freedom in the United States in 2014.

-In 2018, Isabel Allende became the first Spanish-language writer to receive the medal of honor from the United States National Book Award for her great contribution to the world of letters.
+In 2018, Isabel Allende became the first writer in the Spanish language to receive the medal of honor from the United States National Book Award for her great contribution to the world of letters.